 The material is made from BPA-free mesh netting and is hypoallergenic.

-The crib tent fit snugly over the crib and it was impossible for our toddler to get stuck in the crib netting.
+The crib tent fits snugly over the crib, and our toddler couldn’t get stuck in the crib netting.
 The bottom of the crib tent sits under the mattress.

 It was super easy and fast to set up.
 No extra tools were required.